not-sekiun/Consortium/README.md

 > [!Note]
 > The REST API documentation is only accessible to the local host.

+### Server Events Websocket API Documentation
+The Consortium server provides a WebSocket API for server-initiated push events.
+While this is considered part of its API, it is _not_ documented by FastAPI due to issues with the OpenAPI specification.
+As such the WebSocket API is documented at the [Consortium wiki's](https://github.com/not-sekiun/Consortium/wiki) Events WebSocket API page.

 ### Client Documentation
 To view all commands for a particular interpreter in the client type `help`.